kulmajaba/aurora-cam/README.md

 # aurora-cam

-A web-based control UI for a DSLR
+A web-based control UI for a DSLR.

 Node backend using gphoto2, React frontend

+Important: this is a hacked-together project done in less that 24 hours as a challenge.
+Don't take this as an example on how to do anything.

 Prerequisites:
 * Node and npm